0BananaBig0/from_gcc_to_cpp/docs/dft/CompressionAndCompaction.md

 1. Uses a **cyclical scan architecture** [Jas 1998] to encode symbols with variable length.
-2. The advantage is that test vectors can be ordered so that similar vectors follow each other, allowing difference vectors to contain many zeros.
+2. The advantage is that test vectors can be ordered so that similar vectors follow each other, **allowing difference vectors to contain many zeros or ones**.

 ###### Problems and Solutions